DevOps-capsule/linux-labs/cron-scheduling/README.md

    - This appends "Cron Job Test" to the cron_test.log file in your home directory `~/cron_test.log` every minute.
 3. **Save and exit the editor**
    - For nano, press `CTRL+X`, then `Y`, then `ENTER`.
-4. open new terminal and run `watch -d ~/cron_test.log` and wait to see the contents of the file get updated every minute
+4. open new terminal and run `watch -d cat ~/cron_test.log` and wait to see the contents of the file get updated every minute

 ---